-We’re committed to responsibly sourcing minerals and follow the RMI’s Conflict Minerals data reporting format.
+We’re committed to responsibly sourcing minerals, in accordance with our Responsible Sourcing Policy, and follow the RMI’s Conflict Minerals data reporting format.
 We’re an active participant in the RMI and have adopted the tools published by the organization, including the Conflict Minerals Reporting Template and the Responsible Minerals Assurance Process (RMAP), formerly the Conflict Free Smelter Program.

 Flex collects Conflict Minerals Reporting Templates from both customer-controlled and Flex-controlled suppliers.
 The collection of customer supplier data is solely for complying with due diligence and reporting obligations.
 We also collect and provide aggregated declarations, specific to the customer’s supply base.
 Flex has been involved in collecting Conflict Mineral data from our supply chain since August 2011.

 On May 31st 2018 Flex filed its fourth SD Form and Conflict Mineral Report with the U.S. Securities and Exchange Commission (SEC).

 Supply chain innovation

 Since 2013, Flex has requested suppliers’ reports on their monthly working hours.
 Over 54,783 individual working hour records were continually tracked in the past year.
 Suppliers who fail to meet RBA requirements or improve conditions are flagged as high risk, and upon review, actions such as termination of the business relationship may be implemented.

 On-site social and environmental responsibility training for suppliers program